CASE FILE #BLPD-2020-09-28-001

 Second Murder Committed

-Hammond shoots Steven Rice following an argument.
+Hammond shoots Steven Rice after an argument.

 Nov 2, 2022